 Man as a microcosmos is one with the macrocosmos and relates to the latter in various ways through a series of rhythms: that of a human breath, a daily and yearly rhythm but also a seven-yearly and an eighteen year rhythm.
 See also: three meetings and 25920 as well as cosmic breathing.

 The 18-year rhythm in the life of Man corresponds to the moon's rhythm (nutation) and the return to its position to the sun at birth.
-Hence the lunar nodes are the points in the life of Man at approx 18y and 7m, at approx 37y and 2 m, and at approx 55y and 9m.
-At these points there is an astral influx into Man of one's I and higher Self, a kind of repeat occurance of what happened at birth when Man incarnated and started life on Earth with a certain plan and mission.
+Hence the 'moon nodes' or 'lunar nodes' are the points in the life of Man at approx 18y and 7m, at approx 37y and 2 m, and at approx 55y and 9m.
+At these points there is an astral influx into Man of one's I and higher Self, a kind of 'repeat occurance' of what happened at birth when Man incarnated and started life on Earth with a certain plan and mission.